 In this blog, RESURJ members Mari-Claire Price and Jasmine Lovely-George consider fault lines in the feminist movement around penal response to SRHR violations - and how an overwhelming focus on criminalization imposes a limited, individualistic approach that does not take into account the root causes and multi-dimensional nature of the issue.

 Building Evidence for Justice -

-RESURJ is currently carrying out a Desk Review focused on identifying the shortcomings of criminalization in addressing sexual and reproductive rights violations as well as gaps in research and alternatives that go beyond the penal systems.
+RESURJ has carried out a Desk Review focused on identifying the shortcomings of criminalization in addressing sexual and reproductive rights violations as well as gaps in research and alternatives that go beyond the penal systems.